delphidabbler/cfs/Docs/ReadMe.txt

     the installation directory and the program group name.
 Once the installation has completed you have the option to display ReadMe.txt and to start the program.

     NOTE: The installer requires admininstrator privileges.
-Windows Vista will request elevation and, if necessary an administrator password.
+Windows Vista and later will request elevation and, if necessary an administrator password.

 Removing the program